Associations with Disease Syndromes

 Pelvic Inflammatory Disease

-Data remain conflicting on the association of M. genitalium with PID, as reflected in the 2 testing studies.
+Data remain conflicting on the association of M. genitalium with PID, as reflected in the 2 screening studies.
 Studies since 2014 continued this trend, demonstrating a statistically significant 2-fold extra risk for histologic endometritis (29), a nonsignificant ≈3-fold increase in risk for incident PID, and no association.
-But there are no general testing plans in the absence of such trials.
+But there are no general plans in the absence of such trials.

 Female Infertility

 In vitro, inoculation of M. genitalium into fallopian tube tissue damages and destroys cilia.
 It suggests that Mycoplasma might impair female fertility.
 Also consistent with this finding is the 2-fold increased risk for infertility in meta-analysis.
 This is especially true among studies shown for other causes of infertility.
 However, more recent studies have reported mixed results.
-In 2 studies, testing was used to detect antibodies showing previous infection.
+In 2 studies, it was used to detect antibodies showing previous infection.
 1 saw a significantly longer time to conception, whereas the other reported no association with tubal factor infertility.
-Three STD studies used nucleic acid testing (NAAT), which detects active infection, and tests found that the Mycoplasma genitalium infection was more common among infertile than fertile women.
+Three STD studies used nucleic acid testing (NAAT), which detects active infections found that the Mycoplasma genitalium infection was more common among infertile than fertile women.

 Preterm Delivery